CSE237SP2022/project-chati_merchant_osullivan_ki/README.md

 ## Iteration 2 Overview

 The second iteration primarily focused on revising errors found during the first iteration while improving the structure of the code, inclduing cleanliness and conciseness.
+We also updated the unit tests - they were made shorter and each unit test now corresponds with a method or functionality of our program.
 Along with improving the code structure, we also implemented added functionality to our program.
 These updates can be found below.
 In addition, the a set of commands can be found at the bottom of this document.

 ## Stories Completed